 Pop Quiz

-Let’s test your knowledge with a quick pop quiz!
-Can you differentiate between the terms pick-up and pickup in these sentences?
-Choose the right one: “I need to do the pick up after class” or “I’m driving my pickup truck to work.”
+I hope you are ready for a pop questionnaire!
+Can you tell the difference in meaning expressed by the words pick-up and pickup in either of these examples?
+Select either “I have to do the pick up after class” or “I am driving my pickup truck to work.”

 Pop Quiz Answers